mariamheikal/Delirium-and-AI-Research/README.md

 ## ICU Delirium MIMIC-III Derived Dataset
 The ICU Delirium MIMIC-III Dataset Notebook includes a comprehensive derivation process for a novel dataset aimed at investigating the incidence of delirium in intensive care units (ICUs).

+MIMIC-III database [1] is accessible through PhysioNetWorks, a restricted component of PhysioNet [2], after submitting a request that requires completing a recognized course in protecting human research participants that includes Health Insurance Portability and Accountability Act (HIPAA) requirements and signing a data use agreement that outlines appropriate data usage and security standards and prohibits attempts to identify individual patients.

-The following 10 tables are used to extract demographic and clinical information regarding the patients.
+The following 10 tables, from the MIMIC-III database, are used to extract demographic and clinical information regarding the patients.
 All tables are provided as CSV files.
 1. PATIENTS
 2. ADMISSIONS
 3. ICUSTAYS